Will-Griffiths-Ireland/Mars-Colony-One/README.md

 * Users interested in new work opportunities
 * Users interested in a new life challenge
 * Users not sure what to do with their life (adolescents)
-* Users previously involved in work within challanging environments
+* Users previously involved in work within challenging environments
 * Users formally involved in space industry

 ### **User Stories:**